sagarbhatt0904/sagarbhatt0904.github.io/_pages/about.md

 ---
 # About Me

+I am a PhD student in [Mechanical Engineering](https://mane.rpi.edu/) at [Rensselaer Polytechnic Institute](https://www.rpi.edu/), where I am working under the supervision of Prof. [Antoinette Maniatty](https://homepages.rpi.edu/~maniaa/) on computational modeling of microstructure evolution of polycrystalline material under thermo-mechanical loading using finite element crystal plasticity and Monte Carlo methods to simulate deformation and grain growth, respectively.

-I am currently pursuing PhD in [Mechanical Engineering](https://mane.rpi.edu/) at [Rensselaer Polytechnic Institute](https://www.rpi.edu/), Troy.
-I have done my MS in Mechanical Engineering from [University at Buffalo](http://www.buffalo.edu/), The State University of New York.
-My field of interests include High Performance Computing, Finite Element Methods, Computational Solid Mechanics, crystal plasticity, numerical modeling of microstructure evolution of polycrystalline materials under thermomechanical loading.
+I received my MS from [University at Buffalo](http://www.buffalo.edu/), The State University of New York and B.Tech from [Vellore Institute of Technology](https://vit.ac.in/), both in Mechanical Engineering as well.
+My field of interests include High Performance Computing, Finite Element Methods, Computational Solid Mechanics, crystal plasticity.